EMBRYOPSIDA Pirani & Prado

 [Burmanniaceae + Dioscoreaceae]: fruit winged, dehiscing laterally.

 Age.
-Note that Janssen and Bremer (2004) included Geomitra (Thismiaceae) in their Burmanniaceae, so ages are comprimised; ca 72.8 Ma is the age in Magallón et al. (2015).
+Note that Janssen and Bremer (2004) included Geomitra (Thismiaceae) in their Burmanniaceae, so ages are comprimised; ca 72.8 Ma is the age of this node in Magallón et al. (2015).

 BURMANNIACEAE Blume, nom. cons. - Back to Dioscoreales